-Students, staff and visitors to our schools will be expected to wear face coverings indoors and outside, including on the school bus and classrooms.
-Students will be allowed to remove face coverings during meals, and for short breaks during the school day.
-Students who are unable to medically tolerate a face covering will not be required to wear one, but must social distance.
+Students, staff and visitors to our schools are expected to wear face coverings indoors and outside, including on the school bus and classrooms.
+Students are allowed to remove face coverings during meals, and for short breaks during the school day.
+Students who are unable to medically tolerate a face covering are not required to wear one, but must social distance.

-Because students and staff will need to be prepared to wear a face covering if another person unexpectedly cannot socially distance, they will be required to wear a face covering in all common areas (e.g., entrances and exits) and when traveling around the school, and in classrooms.
+Because students and staff need to be prepared to wear a face covering if another person unexpectedly cannot socially distance, they are required to wear a face covering in all common areas (e.g., entrances and exits) and when traveling around the school, and in classrooms.

-Face coverings will be provided to students and staff, if needed, at no cost.
+Face coverings are provided to students and staff, if needed, at no cost.
 Acceptable face coverings for COVID-19 include, but are not limited to, cloth-based coverings and surgical masks that cover both the mouth and nose.

 An employee is allowed to wear their own acceptable face covering if they choose.
-Employees with healthcare provider documentation stating they are not medically able to tolerate face covering will not be required to do so.
+Employees with healthcare provider documentation stating they are not medically able to tolerate face covering are not required to do so.